wtsi-hgi/nfTower_generator/README.md

 # nfTower_generator

-The purpose of this script is to set up the enviroment in tower for a new user.
+The purpose of this script is to set up the environment in tower for a new user.

 To run the script you will need to change the permissions `chmod 770 launcher.sh` and run it with `./launcher.sh`.
 When the script starts, it will ask if it has captured correctly your username.
 `Is 'XXX' your Sanger user? [y/n]:` After it the menu will appear: